ava-labs/spacesvm/README.md

 This is the exact same flow as Mainnet except you only need to stake `1 AVAX` instead of `2000 AVAX`.

-Recall, only validators on the Primary Network (in this case Fuji) can become validators of subnets.
+Recall, **only validators on the Primary Network (in this case Fuji) can become validators of subnets.**

 #### Submit a Validator Request
-Once you've completed the above steps and your node is fully bootstrapped, submit a [Spaces Demo Validator Request] to be considered as a validator.
+Once you've completed the above steps and your node is fully bootstrapped, submit a [Spaces Demo Validator Request] to be considered as a validator (everyone will be approved).

 The Spaces Subnet Demo is a Permissioned Subnet and requires explicit approval from the creator to validate.
 In the near future, it will be possible to create permissionless subnets that anyone can join.

 If you have any questions, reach out to @\_patrickogrady on Twitter!